Marilena-C/Marilena-Html-Css-Git-Portfolio/README.md

 ## Decription
 My portfolio webpage includes a navigation bar, a header image, a footer.
-The navigation menue takes the user to a separate page, that can be opened in a new tab.
+The navigation menu takes the user to a separate page, that can be opened in a new tab.
 Each page has a background picture.

 ## Activities covered